- Adapting your home

 Accommodation is usually self-contained.
 Most schemes have a communal lounge, laundry room and a garden.
 Many schemes run social events and these are usually organised by residents.

 Extra Care housing schemes are designed to let people aged 65 years and over live independently.
 The flats are safe, secure and accessible and equipped with a 24 hour call system.
 Residents have the reassurance of knowing that there is a care team on site 24 hours a day.

 Flats in Extra Care schemes are generally self-contained, so you have your own front door.
 The majority of flats in a scheme have one bedroom but some schemes also have some 2 bedrooms flats.
 Most schemes have a restaurant and dining area, communal lounge, laundry rooms, assistive bathroom, hairdressers and a guest suite available for residents’ visitors.

 To be eligible for Extra Care housing you must have both a housing and care and support need.
 A housing need would mean that your current home was no longer suitable e.g. you may not be able to cope with the stairs and so have to sleep downstairs.
 A care and support need means that you need help with personal care – this might include help with bathing and showering, personal care needs or assistance with medication.

-Find out about sheltered housing or extra-care housing
+Find out about supported, sheltered, or extra-care housing

 Your district council's housing advice service can give more information on sheltered housing and extra-care housing in your area and advise whether there is a waiting list.